Coney Island Hot Dog Stand: Appearances in media

-During the intro of The Unaired Pilot from the television series South Park, a parody of the restaurant can be seen in the background.
-The episode, made in 1996, was an uncut version of Cartman Gets an Anal Probe, and was released on DVD in 2003 with The Complete Second Season.
-The stand would return to the show in the season 25 episode City People, where Cartman is forced to move in after his mom Liane loses her job.
+During the intro of "The Unaired Pilot" from the television series South Park, a parody of the restaurant can be seen in the background.
+The episode is an uncut version of "Cartman Gets an Anal Probe", and was released on DVD in 2003 with The Complete Second Season.
+The stand would return to the show in the season 25 episode "City People", where Cartman is forced to move in after his mom Liane loses her job.
+The stand remained Cartman's home until the season 26 episode "DikinBaus Hot Dogs", after he and Kenny renovate and reopen the restaurant as DikinBaus Hot Dogs and Butters, the investor and sole employee, sells it off.

 It appeared in the 1999 television documentary A Hot Dog Program and on the 2004 television program Hot Dog Heavens.

 On September 22, 2003 it was featured in the nationally syndicated newspaper comic Zippy the Pinhead.

 There is a 1/6 scale model of the Coney Island stand at Tiny Town, in Morrison, Colorado.